dcernst/dcernst.github.io/teaching/mat320s17/syllabus.md

       <h3>Instructor Info</h3>
       <i class="fa fa-user fa-fw"></i>&nbsp; Dana C. Ernst, PhD<br />
       <i class="fa fa-university fa-fw"></i>&nbsp; AMB 176<br />
-      <i class="fa fa-users fa-fw"></i>&nbsp; 10:15-11:15 MWF and 9-10 TTh (or by appointment)<br />
+      <i class="fa fa-users fa-fw"></i>&nbsp; TBA (or by appointment)<br />
       <i class="fa fa-envelope-o fa-fw"></i>&nbsp; <a href="mailto:dana.ernst@nau.edu">dana.ernst@nau.edu</a><br />
       <i class="fa fa-phone fa-fw"></i>&nbsp; 928.523.6852<br />
-      <i class="fa fa-link fa-fw"></i>&nbsp; <a href="{{site.baseurl}}/teaching/mat411f16/">dcernst.github.io/teaching/mat411f16</a>
+      <i class="fa fa-link fa-fw"></i>&nbsp; <a href="{{site.baseurl}}">dcernst.github.io</a>
     </div>
   </div>

 </div>

+## Course Information and Policies ##

+### Prerequisites ###
+MAT 137 with a grade greater than or equal to C.

+### Catalog Description ###
+Symbolic logic, set theory, functions, and number systems.
+Focuses on techniques of proof and mathematical writing.
+This course fulfills NAU's junior-level writing requirement.
+This course contains an assessment that must be successfully completed in order to register for student teaching.
+Letter grade only.

 ### Course Description ###
-MAT 411 introduces students to the basic ideas, definitions, examples, theorems and proof techniques of abstract algebra.
+The course trains students on methods and techniques of mathematical communication, focusing on proofs but also covering expository writing and problem-solving explanations.

-### Course Content ###
+### Learning Outcomes ###
-1. **Group Theory:** axioms, examples of groups of numbers, matrices, and permutations; abelian groups, cyclic groups; order of an element, subgroups, cosets, normal subgroups, factor groups, homomorphisms, kernels; Cayley’s Theorem, LaGrange’s Theorem, First Isomorphism Theorem.
-2. **Rings:** axioms, examples of rings of numbers, matrices, and polynomials; unity, units, divisibility, zero divisors, integral domains, division rings, field of quotients, ideals, homomorphisms, factor rings, prime and maximal ideals.
-3. **Fields:** axioms, examples; polynomials, divisibility criteria, irreducible polynomial, construction of finite fields and their cyclic multiplication groups.
+Upon successful completion of the course, students will be able to:
+1. Write a readable and mathematically rigorous proof.
+2. Express in writing, knowledge of the terminology, concepts, basic properties and methodology of symbolic logic, set theory, relations and functions, mathematical induction, cardinality, and number systems.
+3. Propose useful definitions and make correct deductions from definitions.
+4. Identify correct proof structures and criticize incorrect proof structures.

-### Goals ###
+### Purpose ###
-Aside from the obvious goal of wanting you to learn how to write rigorous mathematical proofs, one of my principal ambitions is to make you independent of me.
-Nothing else that I teach you will be half so valuable or powerful as the ability to reach conclusions by reasoning logically from first principles and being able to justify those conclusions in clear, persuasive language (either oral or written).
-Furthermore, I want you to experience the unmistakable feeling that comes when one really understands something thoroughly.
-Much "classroom knowledge" is fairly superficial, and students often find it hard to judge their own level of understanding.
-For many of us, the only way we know whether we are "getting it" comes from the grade we make on an exam.
-I want you to become less reliant on such externals.
-When you can distinguish between really knowing something and merely knowing about something, you will be on your way to becoming an independent learner.
-Lastly, it is my sincere hope that all of us (myself included) will improve our oral and written communications skills.
+The primary objective of this course is to develop skills necessary for effective proof writing.
+Students will improve their ability to read and write mathematics.
+Successful completion of MAT 320 provides students with the background necessary for upper division mathematics courses.
+Also, the purpose of any mathematics course is to challenge and train the mind.
+Learning mathematics enhances critical thinking and problem solving skills.

 ### Learning Management System ###
 We will make limited use of BbLearn this semester, which is Northern Arizona University's default learning management system (LMS).
-Most course content (e.g., syllabus, course notes, homework, etc.) will be housed here on our [course webpage]({{site.baseurl}}/teaching/mat411f16/) that lives outside of BbLearn.
+Most course content (e.g., syllabus, course notes, homework, etc.) will be housed here on our [course webpage]({{site.baseurl}}/teaching/mat320s17/) that lives outside of BbLearn.
 I suggest you bookmark this page.
 The only thing I will use BbLearn for is to communicate grades.

 ### Course Notes ###
 We will not use a textbook this semester, but rather a task-sequence adopted for IBL.
 The task-sequence that we are using was written by me.
 Any errors in the notes are no one's fault but my own.
 In this vein, if you think you see an error, please inform me, so that it can be remedied.
-The course notes are available [here]({{site.baseurl}}/teaching/mat411f16/materials/).
+The course notes are available [here]({{site.baseurl}}/teaching/mat320s17/materials/).

 I will not be covering every detail of the notes and the only way to achieve a sufficient understanding of the material is to be digesting the reading in a meaningful way.
 You should be seeking clarification about the content of the notes whenever necessary by asking questions.
 Here's one of my favorite quotes about reading mathematics.